Ouroboros Symbolism : What Does It Mean ?

 This legendary founding snake is the Ouroboros.

-In this article, we propose a complete tour of the symbol of Ouroboros and its mysteries: from its origins 📖 to its application in alchemy and psychology.
+In this article, we propose a complete tour of Ouroboros's symbol and its mysteries: from its origins 📖 to its application in alchemy and psychology.

 1. THE OUROBOROS SNAKE

-This representation illustrating the circular shape of a snake is one of the most famous and ancient symbols in the world.
+This representation illustrating the circular shape of a snake is one of the most famous and ancient symbols globally.
 A Lemniscate sometimes represents it ♾️.
 It refers to philosophical, spiritual, and mythological notions.

-This reptile is found in different civilizations around the planet.
-In particular, in alchemy and Gnosticism.
+This one is found in different civilizations around the planet.
+In particular, in;

 2. OUROBOROS: ITS MEANING